 - LCD Display: The blue backlit LCD Display features two windows, giving you the details on up to 13 elements of your workout (heart rate, speed, calories burning, distance traveled, etc.).

-- Adjustable Speed + Incline: Adjustable from 0 to 15% incline, 0 to 12 MPH, and with an extra wide belt for taller runners.
+- Adjustable Speed + Incline: Adjustable from 0 to 15% incline, 0 to 12 MPH, and with an extra wide walking belt for taller runners.

 - Flexible Weight Limits: Able to accommodate up to 300 pounds of weight–ideal for most people trying to work out and shed pounds.
-The steel frame feels solid, and the 2.5-inch crowned rollers give you a smooth workout.
+The steel frame feels solid, and the 2.5-inch crowned rollers give you a smooth run.

 - Special Built-in Extras: Built-in USB charging port, and comes with the ability to export data to the Schwinn Connect and My Fitness Pal websites.
 Built-in fan comes with three cooling speeds to beat the heat!

-- Folding Capability: Designed to be easily folded and moved, thanks to the SoftDrop folding deck system.
+- Folding Capability: Designed to be easily folded and moved, thanks to the SoftDrop folding system.
 Comes with functional wheels to make moving and storage easy.